SarahMcCoy/sarahmccoy/README.md

 #### Fun Facts:

 - 📖 I love reading.
-I am currently reading hacking api's by corey J Bal and Project Hail Mary by Andy Weir.
+I am currently reading hacking api's by corey J Bal and The Sequel by Jean Hanff.
-- Next up on my TBR: Sunrise on the Reaping by Suzanne Collins.
 - 🎮 Favorite game of all time: The Legend of Zelda: Breath of the Wild.
 Currently playing Kirby and the Forgotten Land.
 - 🔍 One of my favorite projects involved using deep reinforcement learning to solve inventory stockout problems.
 You can explore it by clicking around my repositories.
-- 🔧 Currently expanding my skills across the data lifecycle, including data extraction, ETL/ELT workflows, and foundational data engineering concepts such as data warehousing and pipeline automation.
+- 🔧 Zelda ETL Project (In Progress) — Actively building an end-to-end ETL pipeline.
+View the repository here.

 #### Connect with Me:
 - [LinkedIn](https://www.linkedin.com/in/sarahe-mccoy/)